 Notes

-1 This is a compilation of the Petroleum Pipelines Act 1969 and includes the amendments made by the other written laws referred to in the following table 1a, 8, 9, 12, 16.
+1 This reprint is a compilation as at 1 October 2010 of the Petroleum Pipelines Act 1969 and includes the amendments made by the other written laws referred to in the following table 1a, 8, 9, 10.
 The table also contains information about any reprint.

 Compilation table